Jets offense struggles in first joint practice against the Panthers: ‘Not good enough today’

 “It could have been better,” Jets center Connor McGovern said about the offense.
 “It could have been different, this was the first time we’ve seen this type of a read style, they were firing off.

 “They’re a good team, they came out playing hard.
 We kind of picked it back up for a minute there and two-minute, we gotta finish better than that.
-That’s 100% on the O-Line and the protection on that two-minute drive.
+That’s 100 percent on the O-Line and the protection on that two-minute drive.

 “It’s going to be good things, it’s going to be bad things.
 The good thing is it’s practice and it’s a lot of stuff we can fix.”